fenago/python-networking-sysadmins/scripting/lab_guides/Lab_9.md

 the file.
 You will find that the days that we have written in the `write()` function will be saved in `test.txt`.

-In the preceding program, we\'ve declared the `text_file` variable to open a file named
-`test.txt`.
-The `open` function takes two arguments: first, the file that we want to open, and second, the access mode that represents the permission or operation that we want to do or apply on the file.
-In our program, we used the `"w"` letter in our second argument, which indicates `write`.
-Then, we used **`text_file.close()`** to close the instance of the stored `test.txt` file.

 ### Reading a text file

 Reading a file is as easy as writing from a file.
 To open a file for reading, we set the second parameter that is the